awsdocs/amazon-sqs-developer-guide/doc_source/sqs-key-management.md

 2,678,400 / 300 * (2 * 1 + 1) = 26,784
 ```

-### Example 2: Calculating the Number of AWS KMS API Calls for Multiple Producers and Consumers and 2 Queues<a name="example-2-queues-multiple-principals"></a>
+### Example 2: Calculating the number of AWS KMS API calls for multiple producers and consumers and 2 queues<a name="example-2-queues-multiple-principals"></a>

 This example assumes the following:
 + The billing period is February 1\-28 \(2,419,200 seconds\)\.